modal-inria/Kernalytics/doc/io.md

 2. Weight: weight in the linear combination of kernels
 3. Kernel: kernel and parameter in the format `name(parameters value separated by commas)`

+Note that in the current version of Kernalytics, only a fraction of the possible combination between data types and kernels are available.
+Some kernels have been coded, but are not available, while some data are supported but not parsed yet.s

+- `Real`: `linear` and `gaussian`
+- `VectorReal(n)`: `linear` and `gaussian`
+- `MatrixReal(n, m)`: `gaussian`, but the parser for matrices has not been written yet

 ## `learnData.csv` or `predictData.csv`

 The data used for the computation.
 Each column represent a separate variable.
 The first line contains the variable name.
 The second line contains the variable type.
 All subsequent lines contain the data, with one observation per line.